 To prepare for your permit application, you will need to collect and arrange the following:

 Temporary Residence Permit Application Form - filled in and signed

 Proof of financial means enough to sustain yourself in Cyprus

-Medical certificate, showing you are negative for Tuberculosis, HIV/AIDS, Hepatitis B and C and syphilis, issued within the past 4 months
+A medical certificate, showing you are negative for Tuberculosis, HIV/AIDS, Hepatitis B and C, and syphilis, issued within the past 4 months

 Certificate of police clearance (Criminal Record), issued from your country of residence within the past six months.